Skip to content

 1. Store the task_id and completed_at timestamp in your database

-2. Before processing a webhook, check if this combination already exists
+2. Before processing a webhook, check if this combo already exists

 3. If it exists, skip processing or update the existing record